LBCrion/sfwbar/doc/sfwbar.rst

 -------
 Bar often require polling data from system files (i.e. /sys or /proc).
 To this end, SFWBar provides a scanner infrastructure.
-Scanners allow reading system files and extract multiple datapoints from them in a single pass.
+Scanners allow reading system files and extract multiple data points from them in a single pass.
 This ensures that multiple data items are consistent and resources are not wasted reading the same file multiple times.::